cloudmedialab-uv/VideoCodingFeaturesQualityDataset/README.md

 A table with 153277 rows and 49 columns is obtained, which relates the features of a segment with the metrics obtained for each CRF used in the encoding of that segment.

-Here, the first 5 rows of the combined table can be seen, displaying the features of the **first** segment (corresponding to chunk 0) of the video **AncientThought** related to the metrics obtained with **CRF values 7, 8, 9, 10, and 11**:
+The next table shows the first 5 rows of the combined table displaying the features of the **first** segment (corresponding to chunk 0) of the video **AncientThought** related to the metrics obtained with **CRF values 7, 8, 9, 10, and 11**:

 |    | file           |   chunk |   res |   Ymean |    Ystd |    Ykurt |    Yskew |   Umean |    Ustd |    Ukurt |    Uskew |   Vmean |    Vstd |    Vkurt |     Vskew |   SATmean |   SATstd |   SATkurt |   SATskew |   HUEmean |   HUEstd |   HUEkurt |   HUEskew |   nEYmean |   nEYstd |   nEYkurt |   nEYskew |   nEUmean |   nEUstd |   nEUkurt |   nEUskew |   nEVmean |   nEVstd |   nEVkurt |   nEVskew |   sceneChange |     fr |   TImean |   TIstd |    TIkurt |   TIskew |   SImean |   SIstd |    SIkurt |   SIskew |   crf |   vmafmean |   psnrmean |   ssimmean |
 |---:|:---------------|--------:|------:|--------:|--------:|---------:|---------:|--------:|--------:|---------:|---------:|--------:|--------:|---------:|----------:|----------:|---------:|----------:|----------:|----------:|---------:|----------:|----------:|----------:|---------:|----------:|----------:|----------:|---------:|----------:|----------:|----------:|---------:|----------:|----------:|--------------:|-------:|---------:|--------:|----------:|---------:|---------:|--------:|----------:|---------:|------:|-----------:|-----------:|-----------:|